Questions and answers

 2. Has a decision already been made?

 No decision has been made.
 We are still considering which option would be best for the whole estate.
 This is why we want to speak to as many tenants and leaseholders as possible to get your views so you can influence the way forward.
+We have held two open consultation events for residents and leaseholders to come and discuss their views with us and will continue to engage over the Summer.

 3. Why are you considering redevelopment work (demolition and new build homes)?